 However, not all tasks can be broken smaller tasks, and this benefit from multi-cores, but some everyday applications do take advantage.

 In the past, the network connection was the biggest hurdle to a good web experience.
 It did not matter how powerful your phone was, as most of the delay was actually downloading the web pages to your phone.
 However, network speeds have greatly improved now.
 Many modern browsers such as Chrome and Firefox are multithreaded, so they can and do use all the CPU together.
 For example, tabs use a separate processor, so loading a page in the background will not degrade the performance of the current page you are viewing.

 There are a number of applications on smartphones that are intrinsically very demanding on the processor, but can also be broken in sub-tasks for multiple cores

 Android does not restrict what runs in the background.
 So there are many applications that create special background tasks called services.
 These services perform a variety of functions, such as checking email, updating news feeds, fetching auction results and much more.
-If you are performing and activity that is CPU intensive, and especially if you only have a single CPU, then these services will also be slowed down or impact the performance of the application you are currently running.
+If you are performing and activity that is CPU intensive, and especially if you only have a single CPU, then these services will also be slowed down.

 The jump from dual-cores to multi-cores was made on the desktop years ago.
 However, it took time for software developers to fully take advantage of them.
 Linux, was is the OS on Android phones, has been implementing multi-processing code for a number of years.
 So moving to more CPU’s on Android, is not a major issue for developers who have already used these environments on their desktop counterparts.